02 May 2024

 “Call me Pastor.”

-Three years ago I got into a conversation with some guy at a Starbucks.
+Twelve years ago I got into a conversation with some guy at a Starbucks.
 It’s usually in coffeehouses such conversations take place; I’m in them so often.
-(I’m in one now as I write this.)
 He asked my name.
 I gave it.
-He gave his name as “Pastor Todd”—although Todd isn’t actually his first name, ’cause I changed it for this story, ’cause he’s not gonna look good.
+He gave his name as “Pastor Athenodoros”—although Athenodoros isn’t actually his first name, ’cause I changed it for this story, ’cause he’s not gonna look good.

-Todd struck up a conversation with me, quickly found out I’m Christian, and we got to talking about our common beliefs.
+Athenodoros struck up a conversation with me, quickly found out I’m Christian, and we got to talking about our common beliefs.
 Like most people, he assumed since I’m not clergy, I must know nothing about theology.
 Which is a really naïve assumption, ’cause there are a lot of dangerously overeducated laymen like me around.
 Something I learned back in my journalism days: Never underestimate people.
-But never overestimate ’em either.
-Find out who they really are.
+Never overestimate ’em either.
+Just find out who they really are.

 There are a lot of dangerously undereducated clergy around too.
-It just so happened Todd is among them.
-He tried to instruct me in certain areas he clearly knew little about.
-I expressed doubt, ’cause scripture.
-Todd tried to correct me, ’cause earnestness.
-I didn’t fret about it, ’cause Todd wasn’t wandering into heresy.
-But Todd got more and more anxious, ’cause certain folks believe anyone who disagrees with them is heretic—and think it their duty to rescue us from hell, so he just had to get through to me.
+It just so happens Athenodoros is among them.
+He tried to instruct me in certain areas… in which he clearly knew very little.
+I expressed doubt, ’cause scripture, which I quoted where appropriate.
+Athenodoros tried to correct me, ’cause earnestness, although he couldn’t really think of any proof texts.
+I didn’t fret about it, ’cause Athenodoros wasn’t wandering into heresy.
+But Athenodoros did fret about it.
+Y’see, certain folks believe anyone who disagrees with them is heretic, and think it’s their duty to rescue such heretics from hell; so Athenodoros just had to get through to me and convince me of my errors.
 I think I kinda ruined his day.

-To my point: At some point I addressed him by his given name, which as far as you know is “Todd.”
+To my point: At some point I addressed him by his given name, which as far as you know is “Athenodoros.”
 He corrected me there, too.

 HE.
 “Pastor’s my title.”